 Given that the HGN test has not been found to be reliable, it should come as no surprise that there is no reported appellate opinion from a New Jersey court stating that the DRE protocol is reliable – even though officers are trained to perform the HGN test in a standardized way.
 In the words of another state’s highest court, even if police officers underwent extensive training on how to use a Ouija Board, it wouldn’t make the Ouija Board reliable.
 That court also noted that that the reliability of the HGN test has not yet been proven, and that as a result, the HGN test is no more reliable than a Ouija Board or a Magic 8 Ball.
 The same could be said for the DRE protocol in New Jersey.

-Are You Facing a Marijuana DWI or DWID Charge in Hackensack, NJ?
+Are You Facing a Marijuana DWI or DWID Charge in Essex County or Morristown New Jersey?

-If you were charged with a marijuana DWI or other DWID following a DRE examination in Hackensack, defense attorney Scott Gorman can protect you.
-To learn more about the defense strategies you have available, call (201) 308-2385 or request a free consultation online now.
+If you were charged with a marijuana DWI or other DWID following a DRE examination in New Jersey, defense attorney Scott Gorman can protect you.
+To learn more about the defense strategies you have available, call 201-489-9199 or request a free consultation online now.
 We have offices in Hackensack and Morristown.

 Published in Categories: DUI / DWI